redbear/nRF5x/nRF52832/README.md

-# nRF52832
+# nRF5x

-Thank you for supporting [RedBear nRF52832 Kickstarter](https://www.kickstarter.com/projects/redbearinc/bluetooth-5-ready-ble-module-nano-2-and-blend-2).
+Thank you for supporting [RedBear nRF52832 Kickstarter](https://www.kickstarter.com/projects/redbearinc/bluetooth-5-ready-ble-module-nano-2-and-blend-2) campaign.

+Currently, this repository is for nRF52832 based boards, we will merge nRF51 to this later.

+## nRF52832

 ![image](./docs/images/nRF52832.png)

 The nRF52832 BLE SoC combines its ARM processor with a 2.4GHz multiprotocol radio featuring -96 dB RX sensitivity, 512 kB Flash memory, 64 kB RAM and NFC-A tag for “Touch-to-Pair” capability.
 You can read all [nRF52832 advanced features](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF52832) on Nordic's website.

-## nRF52 vs nRF51
+### nRF52 vs nRF51

 The nRF51822 runs at 16 MHz only, it is only a Cortex-M0 MCU without DSP and FPU for complicated applications.
 You will not be able to develop Apple HomeKit projects using nRF51.